drBenway/pixi-vn-wiki/start/canvas-transition.md

 }
 ```

-### if a component with the same alias already exists
+### If a component with the same alias already exists

 If a component with the same alias already exists, you can